DayzdRB/24Radio/README.md

 6/10/2026
 Today I fixed the search engine for the Freq Database after starting development on it on 6/6/2026 Dot system is working.
 I will probably leave out yellow dots since it is not nessisary and the current system works just as well
+I fixed the tune button so it will switch to 0.005 on the increment allowing any frequency to be tuned when you hit swap.